-Inside my stocking there were signs of the old Santa, who filled stocking in the 1950's and before.
+This year, my stocking showed signs of the Old Santa, who filled stockings in the 1950's and before.
 I don't remember the last time I actually had nuts and fruit in my stocking.
-Okay, I will admit, this is not all that was found in the family stockings at our house this year.
+Okay, I will admit, this is not all that was found in the family stocking as our house this year.
 My kids may be grown, but there would have been a lot of eye rolling if this was all they'd found.

 Deck Them Halls!

 Nothing like a little tinsel on the tree!
 I don't think I've done this since I was a kid.
 The 4 kids in my house growing up, were always too impatient to drape the strands gracefully.
-Poor Mom had to follow us to repair our sloppy job!
-Two nights before this Christmas my kids showed only a slight bit more patience, when they gave the retro tradition a try.
-We also added a little string of popcorn and cranberries... another tradition that also seems to have gotten lost in hurried Christmas celebrations since the fifties!
+Poor Mom, had to follow us to repair our sloppy jobs.

 57 Celebrations of the Fifties!